Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 12. AUTHORSHIP STATEMENT

-For transparency, we encourage authors to submit an authorship statement file outlining their individual contributions to the paper using the relevant roles: Conceptualization; Data curation; Data analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Literature survey; Manuscript writing, Manuscript editing; etc. Write the heading as AUTHORSHIP STATEMENT ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+For transparency, we encourage authors to submit an authorship statement file outlining their individual contributions to the paper using the relevant roles: Conceptualization; Data acquisition; Data analysis; Fund acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Literature survey; Manuscript writing, Manuscript editing; etc. Write the heading as AUTHORSHIP STATEMENT (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
 The statement should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Justify alignment.
 The statement may be written as follows.

 Name of Author A: Idea conceptualization, experimentation and manuscript writing